 The practical applications and opportunities of this approach could be applied to energy, waste management, agriculture, transportation, community engagement and other key business functions and impact areas.

-For example, thanks to the advances of renewable energy technology, Net Zero or Net Positive Energy buildings are now possible under the right circumstances.
-That is, on an annual basis, the building footprint (or nearby site) could produce as much as or more energy than it actually uses.
-Why buy energy from the utility when you can produce your own energy on site, sell it back, and remain resilient to fluctuating energy costs?
-Given the low costs of photovoltaic (PV) installation, energy efficiency technologies that reduce overall loads, availability of rebates and incentives, and advances in building design, these types of buildings are becoming more realistic[3].
+Advances in renewable energy make Net Zero or Net Positive Energy buildings achievable under the right conditions That is, on an annual basis, the building footprint (or nearby site) could produce as much as or more energy than it actually uses.
+So, why buy energy from the utility when you can produce your own energy on site, sell it back, and remain resilient to fluctuating energy costs?
+With low photovoltaic installation costs, energy efficiency technologies, and incentives, these types of buildings are becoming more feasible.
+[3].

-In another example, Regenerative Agriculture is an increasingly popular and hopeful food trend[4].
-It consists of farming practices that restore ecosystem services, with particular focus on building soil health to sequester and store carbon from the atmosphere, one of the most immediate and important solutions for addressing climate change.[5]
+In another example, Regenerative Agriculture is a growing food trend that focuses on farming practices restoring ecosystem services.
+It emphasizes building soil health to sequester carbon, an essential solution for addressing climate change.[5]
 Carbon farming practices include not tilling the soil, planting carbon absorbing crops, building organic soil fertility, and preventing soil loss and erosion.
-We recently helped incorporate these practices into the fabric of the California Green Business Network.
+In fact, we recently helped incorporate these practices into the fabric of the California Green Business Network.

 Food and fiber purchasers, manufacturers and restaurants, have opportunities to invest in these practices at the source of the supply chain.
-One EI project, for example, is a collaboration with Bay Area food business incubator, café, and manufacturer, KitchenTown, to roll out the Zero Foodprint Initiative to forward thinking restaurants throughout the Bay Area.
+One EI project is a collaboration with Bay Area incubator KitchenTown to launch the Zero Foodprint Initiative.
 This program allows consumers to contribute 1% of their food bill to verified, quantifiable carbon farming projects.
 “It’s like improving the grid – for food,” according to the non-profit Zero Foodprint’s website.
 Businesses could also make these type of carbon investments through organizations such the Carbonfund and terrapass.

 To promote transportation alternatives, a business can choose to invest in infrastructure that not only benefits their own employees, but also contributes to improvement of the overall transportation landscape.
 For example, installing EV charging stations that are available to the public or extending company vanpools to nearby businesses.
-Also, and increasingly relevant for our time, creating a functional tele-commuting plan not only reduces transportation impacts, but also creates long-term resiliency for teams, customers, and collaborators to continue to operate virtually, even when the physical office is shut down.[6]
+Additionally, creating a functional telecommuting plan reduces transportation impacts.
+It also builds long-term resiliency for teams, customers, and collaborators to operate virtually, even when the physical office is closed.
+[6]

-Zero Waste is an attainable goal that many major corporations have already committed to through recycling, reuse, and most importantly eliminating waste at the source.[7]
-Waste can also be used as fuel for regeneration.
-For examples, we look to composting of food waste into soil amendments, upcycling scraps and byproducts into useful materials, and turning waste itself into energy through biodigestion.
-At smaller scales, robust donation programs for used equipment, furniture, or materials could help stimulate the small business community.
+Many major corporations have committed to Zero Waste goals by recycling, reusing, and eliminating waste at the source.
+[7] Waste can also be used as fuel for regeneration.
+Examples include composting food waste into soil amendments, upcycling scraps, and converting waste into energy through biodigestion.
+Smaller-scale efforts like donating used equipment, furniture, or materials can also support small businesses.

-For an example related to water conservation in the built environment, Low Impact Development (LID) techniques such as pervious pavement, bioswales and rain gardens can capture, cleanse and infiltrate polluted runoff; protecting local waterways and recharging the groundwater.
+For an example related to water conservation, Low Impact Development (LID) techniques—such as pervious pavement, bioswales, and rain gardens—capture and cleanse polluted runoff.
+These methods protect waterways and recharge groundwater.
 [8] EI implements these techniques for both municipal and business clients.

-Finally, the concept of regenerative business translates directly into community leadership by continually asking the question of how to use a business’s position and platform to positively influence partners, customers, suppliers and the communities in which it operates.
+Finally, regenerative business translates into community leadership by asking the question of how to use a business’s platform to positively influence partners, customers, and communities.
 How can a company, institution, or agency inspire adoption of a net positive mindset throughout its sector?
 Which relationships and collaborations will allow the type of investments to take place for long term, measurable, and regenerative impacts?

 Environmental Innovations can help identify opportunities for these types of innovations.
 We build the partnerships, technical expertise, and execution strategy to make lasting impact, build enduring businesses, and create a hopeful future.